 And a 2018 study published in the Journal of the American Geriatrics Society found that older people who follow a Mediterranean diet had a lower risk of becoming frail, and those who followed the diet the closest over a 4-year frame were less than half as likely to become frail as those who followed it the least.

 The evidence is pretty compelling.
-By combining a readily bio-available CoQ10 supplement such as MitoQ, that absorbs hundreds of times more effectively than other CoQ10 supplements, with a healthy Mediterranean diet gives you a greater chance to support healthy aging.
+By combining a readily bio-available CoQ10 supplement such as MitoQ, that absorbs into the mitochondria hundreds of times more effectively than other CoQ10 supplements, with a healthy Mediterranean diet gives you a greater chance to support healthy aging.